-ESMP has put forward a number of recommendations for implementation, these include:
+The ESMP has put forward a number of recommendations for implementation, these include:

-- i.
+i.
 The Contractor should develop Contractors Environmental and Social Management Plan (CESMP)before commencement of the construction activities isolating management measures that will be implemented by the contractor.
-This should also follow the development of applicable auxiliary plans that include: - Water Management Plan - Traffic Management Plan - Occupational Health and Safety Plan - Community Health, Safety and Security Management Plan - Emergency Response Plan - Labour management plans - ii.
-Upgrade components with oil free lubrication such as water lubricated bearings, oil free Kaplan Runner (water filled hub), self-lubricated bushings (Kicket gates, Kaplan blades, Valve Journals, Vane rollers); and governing system with biodegradable and low toxic oil. - iii.
-Ensure rehabilitation works are carried out within the designated timeframe not to prolong periods of no electricity for areas depending on Kapichira 1 for generation.
-Ensure all activities are well planned and all materials/ equipment needed for refurbishment are readily available on site. - iv.
-Develop an aquatic biodiversity rescue plan and ensure it is adhered to during implementation.
+This should also follow the development of applicable auxiliary plans for use during construction phase and these include:

+- Traffic Management Plan; - Occupational Health and Safety Plan; - Community Health, Safety and Security Management Plan; - Emergency Response Plan; and - Labour management plan. - ii.
+EGENCO should periodically conduct water quality analyses to assess the effect of the Hydropower station on the quality of water downstream.
+Further it is recommended that the first water quality analysis should be carried out before commencement of the rehabilitation activities as this will provide baseline data for water quality. - iii.
+Upgrade components with oil free lubrication such as water lubricated bearings, oil free Kaplan Runner (water filled hub), self-lubricated bushings (Kicket gates, Kaplan blades, Valve Journals, Vane rollers); and governing system with biodegradable and low toxic oil. - iv.
+Ensure rehabilitation works are carried out within the designated timeframe so as not to prolong periods of no electricity for areas depending on Nkula B for generation.
+Ensure all activities are well planned and all materials/ equipment needed for refurbishment are readily available on site. - v.
+Develop an aquatic biodiversity rescue plan and ensure it is adhered to during implementation. - vi.
+Ensure that there is a Grievance Redress Mechanism (GRM) for the project so that all grievances are timely addressed